 - Personal Care Assistant/Community First Services Support Worker.
 The link for the (PCA/CFSS) test: https://registrations.dhs.state.mn.us/videoConf/Default.aspx?BusinessUnitID=16

 Compensation: $14.00 – $16.00 per hour, based on position

 In District 196, the sky’s the limit for students and employees.
-That’s because our committed team of educators is dedicated to helping learners explore their infinite possibilities and reach their full potential.
-Our whole child, “Triple-A” approach provides students and staff boundless opportunities to learn, grow and pursue their interests in academics, the arts and athletics.
+That’s because our committed team of employees is dedicated to the mission of educating, developing and inspiring our students for lifelong success.
+Our whole child, “Triple-A” approach provides students and staff opportunities to learn, grow and pursue their infinite possibilities in academics, the arts and athletics.

-District 196 has 19 elementary schools (grades K-5); six middle schools (grades 6-8); four high schools (grades 9-12); an optional School of Environmental Studies for juniors and seniors; an Area Learning Center high school program; a K-12 special education school for students with emotional and behavioral difficulties, and a special education program serving young adults ages 18-21.
-The district also operates three learning centers that provide early childhood and Adult Basic Education services, and offers extensive community education programs and classes for life-long learners of all ages.
+District 196 has 19 elementary schools (grades K-5); six middle schools (grades 6-8); four high schools (grades 9-12); an optional School of Environmental Studies for juniors and seniors; an Area Learning Center high school program; a K-12 special education school for students with special emotional and behavioral needs, and a special education program serving young adults ages 18-22.
+The district also operates three learning centers that provide early childhood and Adult Basic Education services, and offers extensive community education programs and classes for lifelong learners of all ages.

 Equal Opportunity Employer